-Twenty teams will be invited to participate in the competition, which will consist of two preliminary rounds of trials, followed by a quarter-final round between the eight teams with the highest scores.
-The school that wins their trial will move on until the final round.
+Twelve teams will be invited to participate in the competition, which will consist of two preliminary rounds of trials, followed by a «Finalist Round» and finally a final round.
 During all trials, each student advocate must conduct a direct examination of a witness, a cross-examination of a witness, and present the opening statement or the closing argument.
 Student advocates are also expected to make objections and handle exhibits.

 Each team must consist of four law students, who are currently enrolled, in good standing, attending the law school which they represent and working towards a J.D. degree or its equivalent.
 Every team must be accompanied by a faculty advisor.

 In each trial round, two students will be advocates and two students will be witnesses for their own trial team.
 A student may be an advocate or a witness in any trial, but cannot be both advocate and witness in the same trial.
 That is, the two student advocates who act as prosecutors may act as witnesses when their team is handling the defense: the students who are the prosecution witnesses will then be defense counsels when the team represents the defendant.
 It is not allowed for two students to act as advocates for both sides throughout the preliminary rounds, while the other two student team members act as witnesses.
 Nor can one student be both prosecution and defense advocate, with the second student being a witness throughout the competition, the third student being a defense attorney and prosecution witness.
 Every participant student must advocate at least once during the preliminary rounds.
 However, this rule does not apply for teams moving on from the preliminary rounds.